 “It's awful, you feel for the family whoever it is."

 Another resident, a man, added: "Obviously if someone's died it's a tragedy.
 Your heart goes out to the family and whoever is involved."

 Cleveland Police were called to a report of the body of a man found at Seaton Carew beach at 6.20am yesterday.

 A formal identification process is under way and a post mortem will take place.

 A spokeswoman for the North East Ambulance Service also confirmed its attendance at the scene.

-She said: “We were called at 6.23am this morning to a person unresponsive on the beach at Seaton Carew.
+She said: “We were called at 6.23am to a person unresponsive on the beach at Seaton Carew.

 “We dispatched a double-crewed ambulance and a clinical care manager.”